 Directory Description scripts Scripts used to automate wrapper code generation.
-Unless you're adding features to SoLoud, you won't need to touch them. ext External libraries used by SoLoud.
-Currently the only thing there is libmodplug. lib Pre-compiled libraries for windows. include All of the include files are kept in this single directory. bin Pre-built binaries of the SoLoud demos for windows. glue All the glue libraries for various environments, like rpgmaker, c#, python, d, ruby, etc. build The GENie / premake script that can be used to generate build scripts for various IDEs or a gnu makefile. demos src SoLoud's demos showing how to use SoLoud's various features.
+Unless you're adding features to SoLoud, you won't need to touch them. include All of the include files are kept in this single directory. bin Pre-built binaries of the SoLoud demos for windows. glue All the glue libraries for various environments, like rpgmaker, c#, python, d, ruby, etc. build The GENie / premake script that can be used to generate build scripts for various IDEs or a gnu makefile. demos src SoLoud's demos showing how to use SoLoud's various features.
 Source code for SoLoud itself